Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 North

-Our routes tend to head out east or west and then return from the North.
-We avoid the cycle paths heading north in favour of quieter roads further away from the arterial roads, but see what you think: Col de Vence and Col de Madone route.
+Our routes tend to head out east or west, and then return from the North.
+We avoid the cycle paths heading north in favour of quieter roads further away from the arterial roads, but see what you think of the Col de Vence and Col de Madone route.

-The map below overlays our route suggestions.
+The map below overlays our route suggestions for cycling in Nice, France.
 Below the map are links to a guide about each route.

 Family cycle routes around Nice

-Nice is not ideal for a family cycling holiday with young children, since most of the rides involve climbing and/or perilous drop-offs.
+Nice and Cote d’Azur cycling is not ideal for a family holiday with young children, since most of the rides involve climbing and/or perilous drop-offs.

 However, the cycle path along the Promenade des Anglais is a good option for a one-off ride.